clout86/the-read-team/README.md

 if you're not running it on the test net... well somethings are "hard coded" via variables to the docker test-net right now.

-you will need bettercap running on the testnet as well as metasploit avail on port 55552 locally exposed from the test-net
+you will need bettercap running as well as msfrpcd avail on port 55552, these could be/should be running the test-net `pakemon`

 over-reaching goals of the project; our praxis: